Compare any two graphics cards:

 Intro

-Compare all that to the Radeon R9 M370X, which features a clock frequency of 800 MHz and a GDDR5 memory frequency of 1125 MHz.
-It also uses a 128-bit memory bus, and makes use of a 28 nm design.
-It is made up of 640 SPUs, 40 Texture Address Units, and 16 Raster Operation Units.
+Compare all of that to the Radeon R9 M370X, which comes with a clock speed of 800 MHz and a GDDR5 memory speed of 1125 MHz.
+It also makes use of a 128-bit memory bus, and makes use of a 28 nm design.
+It is comprised of 640 SPUs, 40 Texture Address Units, and 16 Raster Operation Units.

 Display Graphs